don-tnowe/godot-wyvernbox-inventory/README.md

   - Crafting recipes are defined through an `ItemConversion` - can give you pre-determined results, randomized counts, or a fresh new from an `ItemGenerator`!
   - Use `ItemPattern`s to match one of several items in filters or recipes, like different fuel types with different efficiency!

+- **Gestures**: quick-transfer (Shift-Click), gather/transfer all items of type (Double-Click), split one/half (Right-Click)
 - Filter ground and inventory items via the versatile `ItemPattern` classes!
 Use them to control inventory insertion and crafting inputs.
+- Custom Inspector tables to map items to values in YOUR classes - used in ShopManager, ItemGenerator, and ItemPattern objects!
+Includes an Item Browser popup to easily drag-drop item types, generators and patterns from the project.
 - Tooltips extensible with the `TooltipProperty` class!
 Just slam a bunch of scripts onto it.

 #